nucypher/nucypher/docs/source/staking/stake_initialization.rst

 .. note::

     Currently Only trezor hardware wallets are supported by the CLI directly.
     Ledger functionality can be achieved through clef.

 Trezor Signer (Recommended)
 ++++++++++++++++++++++++++++

-This is currently the top recommendation.

 .. code:: bash